-Ticket information for the Red Shoe Gala (9/23 in Vermillion) can be found by clicking the Events tab.
+Photos from the Red Shoe Gala, held on 9/23 in Vermillion, can be found by clicking the Events tab.

 The Southeast Court Appointed Special Advocate (CASA) Program seeks to promote and protect the best interests of abused and neglected children involved in court proceedings through the advocacy efforts of trained CASA volunteers.
 One CASA volunteer appointed for every qualifying child, giving them a voice in their future.

 CASA does this advocacy work because no child should be invisible or unheard when decisions are being made about his or her permanent home.